Mimiraks/Mimiraks/README.md

 - 👋 Hi, I’m @Mimiraks
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that you think my skills will be useful for
 - 📫 How to reach me ...miracleomonu@gmail.com

 <!---